Deming, New Mexico

 Deming (/'dɛmɪŋ/, DEM-ing) is a city in Luna County, New Mexico, United States, 60 mi west of Las Cruces and 35 mi north of the Mexican border.
-The population was 14,855 as of the 2010 census.
+The population was 14,758 as of the 2020 census.
 Deming is the county seat and principal community of Luna County.

 History

 The city is within the Gadsden Purchase of 1853, which was acquired from Mexico specifically to provide a southern route for a railroad to connect the United States with California.
 Deming was founded in 1881 and incorporated in 1902, and is named after Mary Ann Deming Crocker, wife of Charles Crocker, one of the Big Four of the California railroad industry.
-The Silver Spike was driven here on March 8, 1881, to commemorate the meeting of the Southern Pacific with the Rio Grande, Mexico and Pacific (a subsidiary of the Atchison, Topeka & Santa Fe) railroads.
+The Silver Spike was driven here on March 8, 1881, to commemorate the meeting of the Southern Pacific with the Rio Grande, Mexico and Pacific (a subsidiary of the Atchison, Topeka and Santa Fe) railroads.
 This was the second transcontinental railroad to be completed in North America.

+Alistair Cooke, the Anglo-American author, toured the area in early 1942.
+He reported that Deming had a population of about 2,000.
+"Well over" 100 local men were in the Philippines campaign and were presumed lost.
+The US 200the Coast Artillery Regiment (now an infantry regiment), the local National Guard unit surrendered to the Japanese on 9 April 1942 and was part of the infamous Bataan Death March.

 Deming became an important port of entry near the US-Mexican border.
 A nickname was given to the city at the time of its founding, "New Chicago".
 It was expected that with the surge of railroad usage, that the city would grow drastically and resemble Chicago, Illinois.

 There are numerous ancient Native American sites around Deming.
 The Mimbres and Casas Grandes cultures made pottery of remarkable quality, and the Deming area is rich in native pottery artifacts, as well as beads, stone implements, stone carvings, graves, etc. The artifacts are now on display at multiple museums.

 Government

-The city of Deming is governed by four elected council members and a mayor.
+The city of Deming is governed by four elected council members and a Mayor.
 The mayor is elected by popular vote rather than by the council.
 All officers serve four-year terms.

-The mayor of Deming, since March 10, 2014, is Benny Jasso.
+On Nov.
+7, 2023, Michele "Micki" Shillito was elected mayor, and became the first woman to hold the office on Jan.
+1, 2024.
+She succeeded Benny L. Jasso, who served as mayor from 2014 through 2023.

 The city council consists of the following representatives from four districts: